Pavithrakadam/tic-tac-toe1/README.md

-# tic-tac-toe1 im created a game tic tac toe
+# tic-tac-toe1 ia a  game.